 What’s the best way to freshen old tables and chests?

 Lacquer.
-If a piece has beautiful wood, instead of covering it up, opt for a high-gloss clear lacquer.
+If you have a sentimentally important, but cheap North Carolina furniture piece that has beautiful wood, instead of being covered up, opt for a high-gloss clear lacquer.
 If you do paint, I prefer letting the shape and form do the work with soft colors such as Linen White or Elephant Tusk by Benjamin Moore.

 Any words of decorating advice?